Regulatory, Pricing and Reimbursement

 An intro to the legal situation for regulatory, pricing and reimbursement in Slovakian Pharma.
 Prepared in association with PRK Partners, a leading global law firm, this is an extract from The Pharma Legal Handbook: Slovakia, available to purchase here for GBP 75.

 1. What are the regulatory authorities with jurisdiction over drugs, biologicals, and medical devices in your country?

 In the Slovak Republic, the main regulatory authorities over medicinal products, biologicals, and medical devices are the State Institute for Drug Control and the Ministry of Health.

 2. What is the regulatory framework for the authorization, pricing, and reimbursement of drugs, biologicals, and medical devices?

-In the Slovak Republic, the main regulatory framework for the authorization of medicinal products, biologicals, and medical devices is the Act on Medicinal Products and related regulations.
+In the Slovak Republic, the main regulatory framework for the authorization of medicinal products, biologicals, and medical devices is the Act on Medicinal Products and related regulations (including respective EU regulations which are directly applicable in the Slovak Republic).
 As regards the pricing and reimbursement of medicinal products, biologicals, and medical devices, the main regulatory framework is the Act on Reimbursement of Medicinal Products and Medical Devices from the Public Health Insurance System and related regulations.

 3. What are the steps to obtaining authorization to develop, test, and market a product?